LEARN HOW TO GROW YOUR OWN FOOD AND SEED!

 Admission is by donation.
 Your donations directly support KASSI (Kingston Area Seed System Initiative) (seedsgrowfood.org) and Ratinenhyen:thos and the Kenhteke Seed Sanctuary and Learning Centre (kenhtekeseedsanctuary.com)

-1000 Island Master Gardeners, Gardening Kingston and Little Forest Kingston will be on hand to answer your questions about all things seedy and beyond.
-Workshops will be available during the day
+Other community groups will be on hand to answer your questions about all things seedy and beyond.

 We look forward to seeing you there!